2018ik/2018ik.github.io/_wiki/vital_group.markdown

 ## Background

-A vital groups is a group of normal Christians who will bring in a new age.
+A vital group is a group of normal Christians who will bring in a new age.

 The church is degraded, and has become abnormal, even since the early church throughout Paul's epistles.
 Satan's strategy is to bring in many replacements for Christ; instead of Christ himself, believers are often more interested in Bible knowledge, carrying out good works, and trying to do good things.